There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 What I really like is that they are regularly coming out with updates and new features.

-They also give you great statistics and a mobile-friendly podcast website.
+They also give you excellent statistics (recently updated in 2020) and a mobile-friendly podcast website.

-October 2019 Update: Buzzsprout added an affiliate marketplace (to help you make money with your show) and the ability to add team members (admin or editor access levels).
+Buzzsprout also added an affiliate marketplace (to help you make money with your show) and the ability to add team members (admin or editor access levels).

 There’s a forever free plan (no credit card needed to sign up) but your episodes get removed after 90 days, then their plans start at $12/month.
 Great value!